swcarpentry/shell-novice/04-loop.md

 > ## Beginning and End {.callout}
 >
-> We can move to the beginning of a line in the shell by typing Ctrl-A
+> We can move to the beginning of a line in the shell by pressing Ctrl-A
 > and to the end using Ctrl-E.

 When she runs her program now,